opinsys/puavo-ticket/README.md

 }
 ```

-where `xxxxx` is the sso secret of puavo
+where `xxxxx` is the sso secret of puavo.

+Run database migrations with `make migrate`.

-start the server with `node server.js`
+Start the server with `node server.js`.

 ## Development Documentation